hauke96/simple-task-manager/doc/authentication.md

 1. Decode the Base64 encoded Token and unmarshal to get the secret
 2. Get the secret
-3. Create a second secret based on the data from the token and the servers token nonce
+3. Create a second secret based on the data from the token
 4. Check is the two tokens are equal
 5. Check if the token is not expired yet